MagikLau/vue-cli/README.md

 $ vue --version
 3.0.5
 ```
+ps: If you have the previous vue-cli (1.x or 2.x) package installed globally, you need to uninstall it first with `npm uninstall vue-cli -g`

 If the version is 3.x, u can go Vue UI successfully

 ## 3. Vue UI
 ```sh
 $ vue ui